Before you buy Hcg drops, it’s important to learn which are real, which are fake, and which are the best Hcg drops for YOU.

 #1 Nu Image Medical – Prescription Drops with pharmaceutical grade HCG.
 FDA-approved telemedicine company located in Florida USA.
 They offer a complete Hcg diet weight loss program online; doctor supervised, and includes extensive coaching and excellent customer service.
 Note: this is the highest dosage offered on the market if that is what you are looking for.
 NU IMAGE COUPON CODE: HDIVIP

-#2 Triumph – Homeopathic Hcg – They have a current buy one, get one free offer and great bundles.
+#2 Intermountain – Homeopathic Hcg – They have a current buy one, get one free offer and great bundles.
 Their drops are a patented blend, and they have an impressive track record as one of the first products on the market.

-Learn before you purchase drops in stores or online.
+before you purchase drops in stores

 Understanding REAL hormone drops vs. fake.